IJuanTM/Simpl/README.md

 ```
 1.1.4 (6-Mar-2020)      -   Created the login and register pages.
-                        -   Created the mail controller for contact pages.
+                        -   Created the MailController for contact pages.
-                        -   Fixed url loader not working in projects where the site is in a sub folder.
+                        -   Fixed URL loader not working in projects where the site is in a subfolder.
                         -   Created the form alert function.
-                        -   Made a form stylesheet.
+                        -   Made a form.scss stylesheet.

 1.1.5 (9-Mar-2020)      -   Created a JQuery script for showing and hiding passwords.
-                        -   Finished the form stylesheet and example login, register and contact pages.
+                        -   Finished the form stylesheet and example login, register, and contact pages.

-1.1.6 (10-Mar-2020)     -   Created this nicer looking README file.
+1.1.6 (10-Mar-2020)     -   Created this nicer-looking README file.
                         -   Created login functions.
                         -   Created register functions.
                         -   Added reCAPTCHA support.
-                        -   Added a basic database sql file that will be needed for logging in and registering.
+                        -   Added a basic database SQL file that will be needed for logging in and registering.
                         -   Fixed the password hide/show JQuery, now way shorter code.
 ```